aindilis/free-life-planner/README.md

 There are few user bases that are expected to benefit more strongly from this system than others.

-+ People with Disabilities such as Pervasive Developmental Disorders.
++ People with disabilities such as pervasive developmental disorders.

 + People in poverty who are one misstep from disaster.